Lola (song): Reception and legacy

 "Lola" received positive reviews from critics.
 Upon the single's release, the NME praised the song as "an engaging and sparkling piece with a gay Latin flavour and a catchy hook chorus".
 Writing a contemporary review in Creem, critic Dave Marsh recognized it as "the first significantly blatant gay-rock ballad".
 Billboard said of the song at the time of its US release, "Currently a top ten British chart winner, this infectious rhythm item has all the ingredients to put the Kinks right back up the Hot 100 here with solid impact".
 Record World praised the "first-rate" production.
 Rolling Stone critic Paul Gambaccini called the song "brilliant and a smash".
 Music critic Robert Christgau, despite his mixed opinion on the Lola vs. Powerman album, praised the single as "astounding".
 Stephen Thomas Erlewine of AllMusic lauded the song for "its crisp, muscular sound, pitched halfway between acoustic folk and hard rock".
 Ultimate Classic Rock ranked "Lola" as the Kinks' third best song, saying "the great guitar riff that feeds the song is one of Dave's all-time greatest".
 Paste magazine listed the track as the band's fourth best song.
 In 2004, the song appeared on Rolling Stones list of the "500 Greatest Songs of All Time" at number 422.
 It was removed from the list on their 2011 revision of the ranking before reappearing at number 386 on the 2021 revised list.
 It was also ranked number 473 on NMEs own "The 500 Greatest Songs of All Time" list.

 The song was also well-liked by the band.
 Mick Avory, who noted the song as one of the songs he was most proud to be associated with, said "I always liked 'Lola', I liked the subject.
 It's not like anything else.
 I liked it for that.
 We'd always take a different path".
 In a 1983 interview, Ray Davies said, "I'm just very pleased I recorded it and more pleased I wrote it".
 The band revisited the "Lola" character in the lyrics of their 1981 song, "Destroyer", a minor chart hit in America.

 Satirical artist "Weird Al" Yankovic created a parody of the song called "Yoda", featuring lyrics about the Star Wars character of the same name, on his 1985 album Dare to Be Stupid.

+In March 2026, American musician Moby called the lyrics "gross and transphobic" and "unevolved" in an interview with The Guardian when asked to respond to the prompt "The song I can no longer listen to".
+Ray Davies' brother Dave defended the song and quoted trans singer Jayne County as saying "When I [first] heard the song I was both thrilled and amazed that the Kinks would be singing a song about a trans person and wondered if anyone else had picked up on it!
+Who was cool or hip enough to realize what The Kinks were singing about!"